 What Is a Debt-to-Income Ratio?

 Your DTI ratio is your minimum monthly debt payments divided by your gross monthly income.
-Recurring debt — expenses that fall under monthly debt — includes any type of loan.
-It also refers to financial obligations that you can’t easily cut back on like you could with an entertainment budget, for example.
+Recurring monthly debt refers to financial obligations such as loans and monthly bills that are not optional like entertainment expenses.

 Recurring debt includes:

 - Mortgage payments or rent

 Calculate Your Debt-to-Income Ratio

 To find out what your debt-to-income ratio is, use a debt-to-income ratio calculator or simply add up your minimum recurring debts — that is, the least amount you’re required to pay on each debt every month.
 Then divide that number by your gross monthly income amount.
 The resulting number is your DTI.